KerriTanya/KerriTanya/README.md

 # Hey 👋
-- 🔭 I’M currently studying the CFGDegree at Code First Girls, sponsored by Goldman Sachs
+- 🔭 I’m currently studying the CFGDegree at Code First Girls, sponsored by Goldman Sachs
 - 🌱 I’m currently learning: Python and SQL
 - 👯 I’m looking to collaborate on everything
 - 🤔 I’m looking for a junior software engineering role